skensell/99-haskell/README.md

 You'll also need [git](http://git-scm.com/) to clone your forked repo, as well as [GHC & Cabal](https://www.haskell.org/platform/) to build and test your solutions.

-Clone the repo via
+Clone the repo like this:
 ```
-git clone <uri-to-your-repo>
+git clone <uri-to-repo-on-github>
 ```

-Then from withing the repo's directory, execute
+To install the depencencies of the project, execute:
 ```
 cabal install --dependencies-only
 ```